GUI Quickstart

 The View tab exposes:

-- Camera — theta/phi sliders and preset direction dropdowns to orbit the viewpoint.
+- Camera — theta/phi sliders and preset direction dropdowns to orbit the viewpoint; Read View synchronizes the sliders from the current viewer orientation.

 - Light — theta/phi sliders to reposition the scene light source.

-- View properties — projection mode (perspective / orthographic) and circle-segmentation precision.
+- View properties — projection mode (perspective / orthographic), circle-segmentation precision, culling, background color, cloud-point count, and explode factor.

 - Slices — activate and position cutaway planes on X, Y, and Z; choose intersection or union mode for multiple planes.

-- Toggles — one-click switches for hidden edges, anti-aliasing, auxiliary edges, field lines, coordinate axes, and scale bar.
+- Toggles — SVG buttons for hidden lines, anti-aliasing, auxiliary edges, and field lines.

 Setup